OliRac/portfolio/README.md

 My portfolio / website.
 Backend made with Go, making use of its template module to build the page.

-Data is being imported with JSON unmarshall for the moment, will most probably switch to a database system (MariaDB, PostgreSQL, SQLite...) instead.

-Currently only available in english...
+This simple web server is installed on an ubuntu droplet on digital ocean.
+Available at https://oracette.ca

 ## TO DO
 - [x] Database
-- [ ] French version
+- [x] French version
 - [x] Switching languages
-- [ ] HTTPS
+- [x] HTTPS
-- [ ] Hosting the site somewhere :)
+- [x] Hosting the site somewhere :)